If you replace junk food with healthy snacks instead, you’ll start seeing real results in your health.

 High in cholesterol levels, junk food also causes heart diseases.
 And we should avoid them.

-Here comes the good news: There are healthy snacks alternatives to junk food.
+Here comes the good news: There are healthy snacks to eat instead of junk food.

 1. Dark chocolate instead of chocolate